Public Speaking: Overcoming the fear & improving your skills

 We all make notes, powerpoint presentations, speeches and other written material to help us on stage.
 But it's important to remember that all that stuff is there just for your reference or to help you point out some facts and such but they are not meant to be plainly read through without any emotion or expression.
 Try to get involved with your audience, state examples from personal experience, make the session more interactive.
 Be passionate about the topic that you are speaking as will it also arouse interest in your audience and keep them engaged in the session.

 Don’t Stress About Audience Reactions

-A good beginning can go a long way in making a good impression on your audience.
-If the first five minutes of your presentation are boring, most people are going to get distracted and getting their attention back might prove to be a big task.
-So make your beginning interesting and you can do that by simply being yourself.
-We invite nervous energies by pretending to be someone we are not.
-Best way to capture someone's attention is by making them wonder or making them laugh.
+A good beginning can go a long way in leaving a good impression on your audience.
+The first few minutes of your presentation are quite important as almost everyone is keenly interested in the start.
+So, if you are able to catch their attention during the initial few minutes chances are you'll have it for a lot longer time.
+While on the other hand, if you lose it right in the beginning getting it back would prove to be a herculean task.
+So try to make the start of your session interesting and interactive, however, don't try and show off as it would lead to negative results.
+One of the best ways to capture someone's attention is by making them wonder or making them laugh.
 Hence, try to start your speech with a provocative question, an amazing fact or a joke.

 Every audience is different and you possibly can't know all your audiences but you surely can derive a common perception about them.
 Like, for example, an audience of 18-19 year college students is going to be very different from that of working professionals or such.
 So, it's important that you have some basic understanding of what your audience is and how could you better interact with them.
 It will also help you understand what are they looking to learn or gain from the session.
 What are their needs and how could you fulfill them?
 The point is that your audience would need a reason to hear what you are saying and what better way to figure that reason out than understand the type of audience you'll have and be aware of their needs.